Former Fox execs denied in bid for separate soccer trial

 “To the extent that Lopez and Martinez would be prejudiced by the introduction of certain evidence, there are remedies short of severance that can mitigate or eliminate any potential prejudice, such as evidentiary limitations and curative instructions” Chen added.

-Lopez’s lawyer, Matthew D. Umhofer, and Steven J. McCool, Martinez’s attorney, did not immediately respond to emails seeking comment.
+Lopez’s lawyer, Matthew D. Umhofer, declined comment, Steven J. McCool, Martinez’s attorney, did not immediately respond to an email seeking comment.

 Umhofer in the past has called it a “thin case” and McCool called the charges “stale fiction.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports